BLCM/bl3mods/Phenom/README.md

   * Trial Names FR (DexManly)

 ## Special thanks:
+* Apocalyptech for all his help and contribution to the Borderlands modding community
 * c0dycode for his B3HM
-* Apocalyptech for his help and contribution in the Borderlands modding community